mard4/intromlproject/README.md

 The starting configuration will look something like this:

 - virtualenvironment

 - intromlproject

   - requirements.txt

-  - data_setupper.ipynb (notebook used to download and prepare data)
+  - data_setupper.ipynb $\to$ notebook used to download and prepare data

-  - training-main.py (python script that trains and validates the chosen model)
+  - training-main.py $\to$ python script that trains and validates the chosen model

-  - testing-main.py (python script that tests the provided model)
+  - testing-main.py $\to$ python script that tests the provided model.

-  utils

-  - data_aug_utils.py   (file containing the data augmentation functions)
-  - download_utils.py   (file containing the download functions)
+  - testing-main-exam.py $\to$ python script that tests a model and

+  - utils/

+    - augmentation.py $\to$ contains functions for data augmentation.

+    - custom_models.py $\to$ contains functions to built models from scratch.

+    - downloader.py $\to$ contains functions to download data from different sources.

+    - extractors.py $\to$ contains functions to extract different archived files

+    - logger.py $\to$ contains a function which initializes the logger.

+    - models_init.py $\to$ contains functions to initialize models from already existing libraries.

+    - optimizers.py $\to$ contains a function to implement a custom optimizer. #todo

-  - init_checkpoints.py (file containing the function for the checkpoints)
+    - testing.py $\to$ contains the function to test a model and send files to the competition server.

-  - init_models.py      (file containing the models)
-  - optimizer.py        (file containing functions for the optimizer fixed/custom)
+    - training.py $\to$ contains the functions to train and validate the model for a single epoch.

-  - read_dataset.py     (file containing the function to read the dataset)
+    - testing.py $\to$ contains the function to test a model storing the predictions in a dictionary and submits it to a server.
-  - trainloop.py        (file containing the training/validation/testing loop)
-  - epochs_loop.py      (file containing the epochs loop)

-  - main.py     (main file to run the training/testing loop)
-  - prepare_folders.py   (file to download the dataset and create the train, test and validation folders)

-## How is the data organized?

-main folder -> train,test,val -> classes -> images

-## Instructions
+## Usage

+#### Dataset preparation

 Navigate inside the repository, then you can use the `data_setupper.ipynb` notebook to download any dataset of your choosing.
-We decided to use a notebook instead of a .py file is because the datasets we tried came from different sources (kaggle, torch, generic websites) and we wanted to have the flexibility to just download them and store them inside a datasets folder, which will be automatically created during your first download.
+We decided to use a notebook instead of a .py file because the datasets we tried came from different sources (kaggle, torch, generic websites) and we wanted to have the flexibility to just download them and store them inside a datasets folder, which will be automatically created during your first download.

 All you have to do is follow the comments `@edit` and edit accordingly to your computers paths.
 If you called the parent folder "ml", then some paths are already correct.
 More information is available inside the notebook.
-If you followed the procedure correctly you will have the following configuration:
+If you followed the procedure correctly you will have the following datasets configuration:

 ![folders](images-readme/folders.jpg)

-Where only the name of the specific dataset and the name of the folders containing the images will differ based on what you downloaded.
+Only the name of the specific dataset and the name of the folders containing the images will differ based on what you downloaded.

-- Prepare_folders.py is a file where you can find download functions, either for kaggle (remember to have your kaggle.json file located in folder etc) or from a direct download link.
-We are also creating the train-validation-test folders, and creaitng augmented images.
-Prima trasformi e poi generi o prima generi e poi trasformi?
-- main.py is the main file where you will need to define the main folder of the dataset you will use this repoository on.
-You can find the list inside the main.py file (add the exact lines).
-There is also a list of models we tried, pick the one you desire and set it as model_name.
-Define the trasformation and its parameters, note that each model has a preferred image size, you can find the optimal image size per model in the init_models.py file.
-After that, you can choose all hyperparameters and other parameters (ca capire come chiamarli).
-After this, you can execute the main.py which will initialize the training loop.
-- ? come facciamo a caricare dei pesi?
-- come facciamo a runnare il test loop?
-- da dove faccio partire i check point?
-- aggiustare validation e train loop per implementare i checkpoints e scegliere se usare o meno il validation loop durante la fase di traianing
-- aggiustare la funzione criterion
-- modificare i checkpoint per salvare la migliore epoca (paragonare train-val loss alla precedente)
-- docstring per le varie funzioni
-- per i transformer, c'è il dsicrimantor, serve un loop diverso?
+#### Model training

+You can check the `model_initializers` dictionary inside the `init_model` function in the `models_init.py` to see all the models implemented, copy and paste the name of the model you want to use, then open the `training-main.py` to set the training up.

+Paste in the variable `model_name` what you just copied, then edit the variables `root`, `img_folder` accordingly to your specific system path.
+Referring to the graph above, `img_folder` should be named as `CUB200-2011` or `Flowers102` etc, lastly `root` should be the system path up until the folder I suggested to you to call `ml`, which is the folder that contains the virtual environment, the datasets and the repository.

+After this, edit the files inside the config however you desire, the f-strings will allow for a smoother experience automatically constructing the correct paths for everything that will be tracked during the training.

+Once you have set the training up, you can just run the file from the terminal (remember to have the virtual environment activated).

+#### Model testing

+The file is extremely similar to the training one, just make sure to choose the correct path to your .pth file.

 ## Reference